AzureAD/azure-activedirectory-library-for-dotnet/README.md

  - GET_ACCOUNTS
  - USE_CREDENTIALS
  - MANAGE_ACCOUNTS
 If target version is 23, USE_CREDENTIALS and MANAGE_ACCOUNTS have been deprecated and GET_ACCOUNTS is under protection level "dangerous".
-Calling app is responsible for requesting the runtime permission for GET_ACCOUNTS.
+The calling app is responsible for requesting the runtime permission for GET_ACCOUNTS.
 You can reference Runtime permission request for API 23.

 #### Registering Redirect URI
 ADAL uses URLs to invoke the broker and then return back to your app.
 To finish that round trip you need a URL scheme registered for your app.
 We recommend making the URL scheme fairly unique to minimize the chances of another app using the same URL scheme.